Finger pushing

 Woman killed in suspected Colorado mountain lion attack

-Colorado wildlife officials euthanized two mountain lions on New Year’s Day after they suspect a woman was killed by the predators in Larimer County.
-Colorado Parks and Wildlife said it is investigating after hikers reported seeing a mountain lion near a person who was lying on the ground around 12:15 p.m.
-Thursday on the Crosier […]
+Colorado wildlife officials euthanized two mountain lions on New Year’s Day after they suspected the predators killed a woman in Larimer County.
+Colorado Parks and Wildlife said it is investigating after hikers reported seeing a mountain lion near a person who was lying on the ground around 12:15 p.m. on Thursday on the Crosier Mountain […]

 Welcome Back.